 There is so much money out there for you to earn, save and invest.

-That’s why I want to encourage you, for your frugal living 2021 goals, to start increasing your income with money making apps.
+That’s why I want to encourage you, for your frugal living 2023 goals, to start increasing your income with apps that make you money.

 All you have to do is to find those money making opportunities.

 If you have cash in your bank account, an easy way to earn a few extra $1’s is by opening a high-yield savings accounts like with CIT Bank.